aipachakutiqwan/feddit/README.md

  docker compose up
  ```

 - Verify that the sentiment analysis service is running on the port 8081.
-Below some example logs which should appears in the terminal.
+Below some example logs which should appear in the terminal.

 ```console
 feddit-inference-server-feddit-1  | [Tech] 2024-07-14 22:35:25,545 - INFO - Loaded sentiment analysis BERT model